eclipse-bluechi/bluechi/src/bindings/README.md

 - [bindings/generator](./generator/): small python project used to generate client code for the D-Bus API
 - [bindinds/python](./python/): python client for hirte
-- [bindings/examples](./examples/): contains example code for using the bindings